 However, a quick look at the recent transfer trends shows that many managers are continuing to load up on players from clubs who have just ONE match over the next two Gameweeks.

-Indeed, ahead of the Gameweek 28 deadline on Saturday 8 March at 11:00 GMT, as many as seven of the 11 most-bought players WON'T play in BGW29.
+Indeed, ahead of the Gameweek 28 deadline on Saturday 8 March at 11:00 GMT, as many as five of the 10 most-bought players DON'T have a fixture in BGW29.

 Who should managers buy instead?